Click here to access this elearning course for £10+VAT per user. To see other elearning that we have available, click here.

 Introduction to Domestic Abuse

-Using the Domestic Abuse Act 2021 and associated guidance, this online learning course will give users a general introduction to what domestic abuse is and how to respond if you suspect that there is domestic abuse taking place.
+Using the Domestic Abuse Act 2021 and associated guidance, this online learning course will give users a general introduction to what domestic abuse is and how to respond if you suspect that domestic abuse is taking place.

 Meeting your needs

-Domestic abuse continues to be a significant issue across the country, irrespective of level of income or background.
-Research by the Child Safeguarding Practice Review Panel found that practitioners often talk about domestic abuse without really understanding its nature and impact and little exploration of what is happening in the home.
-This identifies that there is a need to ensure that everyone who comes into contact with others is aware of the issue, what to do and how to spot the signs.
+Domestic abuse continues to be a significant issue across the country, irrespective of income or background.
+Research by the Child Safeguarding Practice Review Panel found that practitioners often talk about domestic abuse without really understanding its nature and impact, and have little exploration of what is happening in the home.
+This identifies a need to ensure that everyone who comes into contact with children and their families is aware of the issue, knows how to spot the signs and knows what to do.
 Our online course is designed to provide this basic level of knowledge along with pointers as to what to do next.

 What have others said?